AslanDing/Fidelity/README.md

 <!-- ## Continuous Version -->

 #### Probability ori.
 Fidelity results of Ba2Motifs dataset(ACC results can be found in ./pictures), the x-axis means adding non-explanation edges to GT, y-axis means remove edges from GT.
-The following three figures are Original Fidelity+,Fidelity-,Fidelity$_\Delta$.
+The following three figures are Original Fidelity+,Fidelity-,Fidelity$_\Delta$ $\Delta$,$\delta$.

 [//]: # ($\Delta$)